 The Section 179 deduction allows businesses to deduct 100% of the purchase price of their qualifying fixed assets in the year placed in service up to a certain dollar limit.
 Unlike Bonus Depreciation, Section 179 is a permanent tax incentive dating back to 1958.
 It has an expensing limitation and a threshold for which the limitation begins to phase out.
 For 2023, the expense limitation is $1.16m.
 The 100% deduction begins to phase out on a dollar-for-dollar basis once your total fixed asset purchases for the year exceed $4.05m.
 The main differences between bonus depreciation and the sec 179 deduction are:

-1. The sec 179 deduction is limited to taxable income from all the taxpayer’s active trades or businesses.
-This means that the deduction flows through to the partner’s personal tax return, and if they don’t have any taxable business income to offset against the deduction, then it is unused in that year and carried forward to future years.
+- The sec 179 deduction is limited to taxable income from all the taxpayer’s active trades or businesses.
+This means that the deduction flows through to the owner/partner’s tax return, and is only allowed to the extent of their income from an active trade or business (this includes nonpassive business income, wages, gain/loss from the sale of business property, and rental income).
+Any unused amount in that year is carried forward to future years.
+This can be highly limiting and detrimental for mere investors in a restaurant.
+For example, if a restaurant generates a $200k profit before its $100k Section 179 deduction, a mere investor in that restaurant will only be able to claim the entire $100k Section 179 deduction if it has $100k of other non-passive business income or wages.
 On the other hand, bonus depreciation is allowed to generate a net operating loss (NOL) that can be applied toward other sources of income.

-2. Sec 179 can be applied on a property-by-property basis and for part of a property’s cost.
+- Sec 179 can be applied on a property-by-property basis and for part of a property’s cost.
 Bonus depreciation automatically applies to all qualifying assets at their full costs minus any amounts expensed under Code Sec.
-179. You can only opt out of bonus depreciation if you do it for all assets in the same class of asset (such as all equipment placed in service for that year).
+179. You can only opt out of bonus depreciation if you do it for all assets in the same asset class (such as all equipment placed in service for that year).
 With bonus, you can’t pick and choose what you want to bonus.

-As you can see, bonus depreciation is advantageous because it allows you to generate a net operating loss for your business, while sec 179 only allows you to zero out your business income.
-Sec 179 is advantageous because it provides more flexibility with how you pick and choose depreciation per asset.
+As you can see, bonus depreciation is advantageous because it allows you to generate a net operating loss for your business with few limitations for owners and partners.
+Section 179 merely offers the ability to zero out your income from that restaurant, and even that can be limited to owner-operators instead of all owners/partners.
+However, Sec 179 can be advantageous because it provides more flexibility in picking and choosing depreciation per asset.

 The Impact of the NOL Limitation and Excess Business Loss Rules